etopritika/Tanakh/README.md

 - 📱 Responsive design for mobile and desktop.
 - 🌐 Progressive Web App (PWA) support.
 - ⚡ Built with modern React and Vite for fast performance.
+- 🔐 **User authentication** with email/password, Google, and Facebook.

 ---